cortexdao/protocol-contracts/README.md

 ### Zaps and Swaps

 Zaps "install" the functionality for entering and withdrawing from Convex positions.
-Each zap has a name identifying the Convex position by pool name and enables the following functions on the LP Account for that position:
+Each zap has a name identifying the Convex position by strategy name and enables the following functions on the LP Account for that position:

 - deployStrategy
 - unwindStrategy